 One struggles, one does one’s best…

 Very little, if anything, that is worthwhile is easy.
 The winding stair that leads to where you want to go is steep and is generally many stories high.
 It takes your very best to climb every one.
 It takes it every day, too.
-Your best one day and not the next will get you to your destination.
+Your best one day and not the next will not get you to your destination.

 …occasionally one succeeds…